 - The price of building materials reached 5.96 percent in 2024.

 - Skilled labor wages have gone up due to higher living costs.
+The official construction wage index rose 8.69% year on year in April 2026.

 As a result, even basic apartments cost significantly more to develop, which in turn increases sale prices.

-4. The Rise of Luxury Living
+- The Rise of Luxury Living

-Today’s luxury buyers don’t just want a “flat”—they want a lifestyle:
+Today’s luxury buyers don’t just want a “flat”.
+They want a lifestyle:

 - Infinity pools